Search for the Star in a Million

-Search for the Star in a Million (formerly Star in a Million after two seasons) is a Philippine television program in ABS-CBN.
-The shows premise is almost the same to that of American Idol, although the format is derived from GMA's Search for a Star and ABS-CBN's Star in a Million.
+Search for the Star in a Million (formerly Star in a Million after two seasons) is a Philippine television reality competition show broadcast by ABS-CBN.
+Hosted by Ryan Agoncillo, Agot Isidro, Edu Manzano and Zsa Zsa Padilla, Sarah Geronimo (for Season 1 only), Erik Santos, Mark Bautista, Christian Bautista (for Season 2 only), Rachelle Ann Go (for Season 2 only) and Sheryn Regis (for season 2 only).
+It aired from November 8, 2003 to January 22, 2006.

 Star in a Million

 Star in a Million is a singing contest on ABS-CBN in the Philippines.
-Started in 2003, the search produced some of the country's singing talents such as Erik Santos, Frenchie Dy, Marinel Santos, Sheryn Regis, OJ Mariano and Christian Bautista.
+For season 1 from November 8, 2003 to January 3, 2004, the search produced some of the country's singing talents such as Erik Santos, Frenchie Dy, Marinel Santos, Sheryn Regis, OJ Mariano and Christian Bautista.
 The grand champion was given a contract with Star Records and a hosting stint on ASAP Mania.
-The most votes a contestant had was on Season 2, when Ralph David drew 1 million votes for 4 hours.
+The most votes a contestant had was on season 2 from July 17 to August 21, 2004, when Ralph David drew 1 million votes for 4 hours later replaced by Born Diva.